adey-px/hr-manager/README.md

 4. Each employee's attendance record available on their dashboard to be connected to the company's Clock in device that monitores employees' attendance

 5. Record of each employee's payroll and account information to be included in thier respective profile

+6. To programmatically enable the checkbox on the Contact form which would allow sending of a copy of the message sent to be delievered into sender's email address

 ## 3.3 Languages and Technologies Used